Become a PMF

 - Eligible for and pursuing U.S. citizenship or appointed by a Federal agency permitted by that agency's appropriation act or agency-specific statutes to hire and pay non-citizens.

 The PMF Program Office does not maintain a list of those Federal agencies that are permitted to appoint non-U.S. citizen Finalists to PMF positions as this is agency-specific.
+The PMF Program Office does not sponsor employment visas.

 If a non-U.S. citizen Finalist is appointed as a PMF by a Federal agency and does not possess full U.S. citizenship by the conclusion of the two-year PMF fellowship, by Executive order, the non-U.S. citizen Fellow cannot be converted to permanent career or career-conditional employment, including conversion to a term appointment.
 The employing agency is under no obligation to retain a Fellow who is not eligible for conversion upon completion of the PMF fellowship.
 The appointment will expire and the PMF will be separated from Government service.
 The PMF Program Office cannot extend a PMF's fellowship to meet citizenship requirements for conversion.